Honest Xcaret Park Review: Is This Adventure Park Worth It?

 Restrooms, Changing Rooms, and Facilities

-In terms of facilities, Xcaret eco park also has several rest areas, dressing rooms, restrooms, WiFi, ATMs, and free parking.
+In terms of facilities, Xcaret eco-park also has several rest areas, dressing rooms, restrooms, WiFi, ATMs, and free parking.

 Gift Shops